fadado/jqt/docs/content/engine.md

 </details>

 You can minify the CSS style sheet choosing the `css-min` option.
-The CSS minimization is not extremely aggressive, but is safe and sufficient.
+The CSS minimization is not extremely aggressive, but is safe and fast.

 #### Macro calls